openshift/enhancements/enhancements/installer/image-based-installer.md

 ### Configuration ISO version and Seed OCI Image version

-The Image-based Installer configuration ISO content version should be compatible with the seed OCI image version contained in the Image-based Installer installation ISO.
-The Lifecycle Agent Operator, which is contained in the installation ISO, is responsible for ensuring the compatibility of those two at the time of the Image-based installation.
-The configuration version does not depend on the OpenShift versions used to generate either one of the Image-based installer artifacts (i.e. configuration ISO and installation ISO).
-In the case of incompatibility between the configuration version and the seed OCI image version, the Image-based installation will fail with the respective error message.
+The IBI configuration ISO content version should be compatible with the seed OCI image version contained in the IBI installation ISO.
+The Lifecycle Agent Operator, which is contained in the installation ISO, is responsible for ensuring the compatibility of those two at the time of the image-based installation.
+The configuration version does not depend on the OpenShift versions used to generate either one of the IBI artifacts (i.e. configuration ISO and installation ISO).
+In the case of incompatibility between the configuration version and the seed OCI image version, the image-based installation will fail with the respective error message.

 ### Installation ISO RHCOS ISO version and Seed OCI Image version

-The RHCOS base ISO, which is contained in the Image-based Installer installation ISO and derived from the OpenShift release payload, has no strict requirements to be tied to the seed OCI image OpenShift version.
-The features and configuration of the underlying tools required to successfully complete an Image-based installation, e.g. Podman, cri-o, SELinux, ostree, do not frequently change between OpenShift versions.
-The risk of version skew is small and in such case the Image-based installation will fail with the respective error message.
+The RHCOS base ISO, which is contained in the IBI installation ISO and derived from the OpenShift release payload, has no strict requirements to be tied to the seed OCI image OpenShift version.
+The features and configuration of the underlying tools required to successfully complete an image-based installation, e.g. Podman, cri-o, SELinux, ostree, do not frequently change between OpenShift versions.
+The risk of version skew is small and in such case the image-based installation will fail with the respective error message.

 ## Operational Aspects of API Extensions